 Gavilan College may admit as a special part-time student any high school student who can benefit from advanced scholastic or vocational work.
 Authorization for such attendance is dependent upon recommendation of the student’s high school principal and a written permit to attend.

 Admitted high school students must maintain their full-time high school status when concurrently enrolled at Gavilan.
-The college course load shall be determined on an individual basis by the students their assigned high school counselors in accordance with college policy.
+The college course load shall be determined on an individual basis by the students and their high school counselor in accordance with college policy.

-Students will be expected to provide their own texts, instructional supplies, and if required, an materiel fees.
+Students will be expected to provide their own texts, instructional supplies, and if required, any material fees.
 All students shall conform to the college's academic rules, regulations and codes of conduct.

 Out-of-State Students Education Code Sections 68050, 68051, 68130, 68130.5, 76001 ,76140,76114.1,and 78032 (d); Title 5 Section 54045.5; BP 5020 and AP 5020.